 The answer is to remember to consider the concepts of application and value.

-Show that You’ve Applied Your Knowledge and Talent
+Show How You’ve Applied Your Knowledge & Talent

 Rather than simply listing qualifications or experiences, try to write about how you have applied your knowledge and skills.

 An admissions team will be far more interested in an applicant who has actively used and explored their knowledge than an applicant who has read a book.

 The application of knowledge and innovation are core aspects of an Oxbridge ethos.
 Your personal statement is a time to show how you have already engaged in this approach rather than describe what you’ve done in the past.